Kernel panic: Linux

-Kernel panics appear in Linux like in other Unix-like systems, but they can also generate another kind of error condition, known as a kernel oops.
+Kernel panics appear in Linux like in other Unix-like systems; however, serious but non-fatal errors can generate another kind of error condition, known as a kernel oops.
 In this case, the kernel normally continues to run after killing the offending process.
 As an oops could cause some subsystems or resources to become unavailable, they can later lead to a full kernel panic.

 On Linux, a kernel panic causes keyboard LEDs to blink as a visual indication of a critical condition.

+As of Linux 6.10, drm_panic was merged allowing DRM drivers to support drawing a panic screen to inform the user that a panic occurred.
+This allows a panic screen to appear even when a display server was running when the panic occurred.

+As of Linux 6.12, drm_panic was extended where the stack trace can be encoded as a QR code.

 macOS

 When a kernel panic occurs in Mac OS X 10.2 through 10.7, the computer displays a multilingual message informing the user that they need to reboot the system.
-Prior to 10.2, a more traditional Unix-style panic message was displayed; in 10.8 and later, the computer automatically reboots and displays a message after the restart.
+Prior to 10.2, a more traditional Unix-style panic message was displayed; in 10.8 and later, the computer automatically reboots and the message is only displayed as a skippable warning afterward.
 The format of the message varies from version to version: